Sharing easy and budget-friendly handmade gifts in a jar for the Christmas Season. So yummy!

 2) Add butter to chocolate and stir until melted.
 Beat in eggs one at a time and add vanilla; stir until blended.
 Add half the cookie mix to the chocolate mixture; stir.
 Add remaining mix and stir until blended.

 3) Drop heaping spoonfuls (about 1/3 cup) 3” apart onto prepared cookie sheets.
 Flatten the dough into 3” rounds.
 Bake 13-15 minutes or until edges are just firm to the touch.
 Do not over bake.
 Let cookies stand on cookie sheets for 3 minutes.
 Slide parchment paper and cookies onto countertop; cool completely.

 Makes 1 dozen large cookies

-Are there any delicious handmade gifts in a jar you recommend?
+Are there any delicious gifts from the kitchen you recommend?
 I’d love to hear about them.

 Enjoy your weekend,